LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/we-are-not-human.md

 I do not deserve nobody's pity,

-I deserve nothing in this world,
+I deserve nothing in this world.

+&nbsp;

-everything is given,
+Everything is given,

-everything calls you out to get it,
+you got yourself,

+you are everywhere,

+you are not a name.

+&nbsp;

-to live is to decide which one
+To live is to decide

-do you want,
+which desire you go for.

-to live is to want,
+To live is to want and pursue,

-to live, let go.
+but wanting nothing at all

+leads to transcend life as is.

+To finally be yourself

+beyond life's meaning,

+flow and let go forever.

 &nbsp;